yingkaisha/JAMC_20_0057/README.md

 HR TMAx/TMIN and daily precipitation fields are obtained from PRISM (Parameter Regressions on Independent Slopes Model).

-The 4-km near-real-time PRISM, and PRISM monthly normals in the Continental US is availabe at PRISM Climate Group (this repository provides an example downloading script):
+The 4-km near-real-time PRISM, and PRISM monthly normals in the Continental US is availabe at PRISM Climate Group (this repository provides an example of downloading script):

 * PRISM Climate Group, 2004: Daily total precipitation and monthlynormals.
 Oregon State University, https://prism.oregonstate.edu.